 Longstanding Commitment to Advocacy and Public Policy

-PUMP has been involved with regional advocacy initiatives since 1998, and we have been encouraging young professionals to participate in local policy by hosting interest forums and political debates since 2003, including county executive and mayoral debates, forums on transportation and public smoking, healthcare, and energy policy.
+PUMP has been involved with regional advocacy initiatives since 1998, and we have been encouraging young professionals to participate in local policy by hosting interest forums and political debates, including county executive and mayoral debates, forums on transportation and public smoking, healthcare, and energy policy.
 Our work in advocacy and public policy takes PUMP beyond an organization serving young adults in the region through social connection.
 Our advocacy priorities include supporting a vibrant, diverse, connected community; equitable opportunities for success; equitable access to health and wellness; and active and engaged residents.

 Extensive Engagement Opportunities